 - 1. Go to the Edit menu and select Find.
 You can also press Ctrl+F (Windows) or Cmd+F (macOS).
 A search box opens at the top of the file tab.
-Enter text in the search box. - To do a search on one part of the file only, enter text in the search box, then select the lines you want to check and click the Find in selection button . - 3.
-To replace the searched-for text with new text, click the Toggle Replace button ≥ and enter your new text.
+Enter text in the search box. - 2.
+To search one part of the file only, enter text in the search box, then select the lines that you want to check and click Find in selection - 3.
+To replace the searched-for text with new text, click Toggle Replace and enter your new text.
 The replace option is also available from Edit > Replace. - 4.
-To replace a single instance or all instances of the text in the file, click the Replace or the Replace All button.
+To replace a single instance or all instances of the text in the file, click Replace or Replace All

-11.2.3 Include or exclude search patterns
+10.2.3 Include or exclude search patterns